handpoint/doc/windows/windowsintegrationguide.md

 **1. Create buttons and labels**
 - Go to your user interface (usually Form1.cs[Design])
 - Select View > Toolbox
-- In the toolbox, under “Common Controls” drag and drop 3 button items to the user interface
+- In the toolbox, under “Common Controls” drag and drop 4 button items to the user interface
 - Select "button1" > Right-Click > Properties
 - Change the attribute "Name" from "button1" to "PayButton"
 - Change the attribute "text" from "button1" to "Pay Now"
+- Change the attribute "Name" from "button2" to "GetTransactionStatusButton"
+- Change the attribute "text" from "button2" to "Get Transaction Status"
-- Change the attribute "Name" from "button2" to "ConnectButton"
+- Change the attribute "Name" from "button3" to "ConnectButton"
-- Change the attribute "text" from "button2" to "Connect To Card reader"
+- Change the attribute "text" from "button3" to "Connect To Card reader"
-- Change the attribute "Name" from "button3" to "DisconnectButton"
+- Change the attribute "Name" from "button4" to "DisconnectButton"
-- Change the attribute "text" from "button3" to "Disconnect From Card Reader"
+- Change the attribute "text" from "button4" to "Disconnect From Card Reader"
 - Select View > Toolbox > Common Controls > Label
 - Change the attribute "Name" from "label1" to "ConnectionLabel"
 - Change the attribute "text" from "label1" to "Disconnected"